tastejs/todomvc/examples/angularjs_require/readme.md

 * [AngularjS on Google +](https://plus.google.com/+AngularJS/posts)

 _If you have other helpful links to share, or find any of the links above no longer work, please [let us know](https://github.com/tastejs/todomvc/issues)._

+## Unit Tests

+To run the test suite, run these commands:

+    npm install
+    npm test